Palace on Wheels Coaches Could Turn into Vintage Restaurants

 Checkout the Fares of Palace on Wheels Train

 The proposal expects to put up such restaurants at the selected stations or locations, which draw tourists.
 It also expects to put up these coaches turned vintage restaurants at the strategic points such as the Rewari Steam Locomotive Shed and Museum which captivates locomotive enthusiasts.

 According to sources, the Rajasthan tourism department planned to provide wedding packages on the popular luxury trains like Palace on Wheels and Royal Rajasthan on Wheels in-order to endorse bookings.
 The plan also includes transferring guests to the luxurious weddings through these luxury trains.

-Read More: Exploring Destinations of Palace on Wheels
+Read More: Destinations Covered by Palace on Wheels

 You may also read related articles: